- Customers Portal

 If you are an administrator, you can export your license usage into a CSV:

-- In the top right, select Export license usage file.
+3. In the upper-right corner, select Export license usage file.

 The License Usage CSV includes the following details: